 Vitiligo is a long-term condition where pale white patches develop on the skin.
-It's caused by the lack of melanin, a pigment in the skin.
+It's caused by the lack of melanin, which is the pigment in skin.

-Vitiligo can affect any area of skin, but most commonly occurs on the face, neck and hands, and in skin creases.
+Vitiligo can affect any area of skin, but it commonly happens on the face, neck and hands, and in skin creases.

 Symptoms of vitiligo

-The areas most commonly affected by vitiligo include:
+The areas of skin most commonly affected by vitiligo include:

 - fingers and wrists